Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ The Time Warp, Richard O'Brien/Patricia Quinn/Nell Campbell/Charles Gray, 1973

 Retro movie theater interactive fan fun, anyone?
-Pack the bag of rice and tartan up!
-Still in limited release four decades after its premiere, The Rocky Horror Picture Show is the longest-running theatrical release in film history!
+Pack the bag of rice and tartan up (fishnet stockings and platform heels optional)!
+Still in limited release decades after its premiere, The Rocky Horror Picture Show is the longest-running theatrical release in film history!
 Beginning as a stage production, released this day in 1973, it debuted on the silver screen in 1975 with Tim Curry, Susan Sarandon, Barry Bostwick, and Meatloaf!
-This tartan bases its colours on the tartan bow and cummerbund worn by character Brad Majors in the film, who, along with his fiancée Janet, is swept into the world of Riff Raff, Magenta, Columbia, and Dr. Frank N. Furter, the self-proclaimed "sweet transvestite from Transsexual, Transylvania."
-If you need a "satanic mechanic" this may be the tartan for you - fishnet stockings and platform heels optional. 😜 👄
+Ironically, this tartan bases its vivid colours on the tartan bow and cummerbund worn by the conservative character of Brad Majors in the film, who, along with his fiancée Janet, is swept into the wild world of Riff Raff, Magenta, Columbia, and Dr. Frank N. Furter!
+If you need a refresher on the steps, check out the comments. "🎶 It's just a jump to the left ..." 😜 👄 🍿 🎥

 "Let's do the Time Warp again ... !"